cpgillem/markdown-publisher/README.md

 # Markdown Publisher for CCaWMU

-This is a little project to provide automated publishing capabilities for the Computer Club at WMU as well as anyoneelse interested.
+This is a little project to provide automated publishing capabilities for the Computer Club at WMU as well as anyone else interested.
 The goals of this module in order:

 1. Provide professional and aesthetically pleasing publications for CCaWMU
 1. Allow these publications to take on any form (PDF, email, blog post, etc.)